SAP/luigi/core/README.md

     lerna run bundle-develop
     ```

-### See it in action

-You can see Luigi Core in action by running the [Angular example app](/core/examples/luigi-sample-angular/README.md).
+You can see the Luigi Core in action by running the [Angular example application](/core/examples/luigi-sample-angular).